 • Uniform jacket

-In the two phases of the esthetics program, learn the how’s and why’s of skin care from demonstrations by licensed professionals, hands-on experience, classroom theory, self-paced projects and practicals.
+In the two phases of the esthetics program, learn the how’s and why’s of skin care from demonstrations by licensed professionals, hands-on experience, classroom theory, self-paced projects and practical applications.